The Law of Unconscious Growth—Good Soil

 When you sow good seed the spirit brings forth the crop from within (unconscious growth).
 Harvest is neigh.
 That is your signal to become an active participant (receiving) in the kingdom of God!

+This is not a religious principle, it is the fundamental principle that thought, your thoughts, will foreshadow all things concerning your life.
+This elemental enlightenment principle is given by Jesus, and includes the art of sowing good seeds.
 Remember that the seed has to sacrifice itself to become the sprout.
 Some current personal attributions will have to be sacrificed, not just changed, but given up in whole for the greater soul growth.
 Other attributions may be of good intent but are misdirected or not full enough to yield a crop.

-Once the seed is sown the growth begins, whether or not you are sensitive to this growth.
+Once the seed is sown the growth begins, and may not depend on your sensitivity to this growth.
 The seed grows night and day.
 Since the kingdom of God is within you, the good seed you sow will always manifest within before it manifests without.
-You become the first signpost for what is coming.
+Often, you become the first signpost for what is coming.
+You may feel differently or even think differently.
 Essentially, sowing the good seed is like an instruction manual.
 You have to follow the directions.

 The study of the parables concerning the Sower, including the accompanying scriptures describing the kingdom, delve deeper than at first glance and require some effort in gaining every nuance.

-Heaven, the kingdom, is essentially brought down to earth by you naming the good word, consistently sowing and looking to the fields as if already white with harvest (Jn.
+Heaven, the kingdom, is essentially brought down to earth by you naming the good seed, consistently sowing and looking to the fields as if already white with harvest (Jn.
 4.35), and then receiving or reaping the harvest as it fully abounds.
 You essentially name your pathway after that which is righteous, a ‘kingdom pathway’ if you will.
 You give up what holds you back—God honors fresh sowing.
-That which held you back is transposed into the new harvest and becomes a part of the heavenly blessing as you walk your path.
+The new harvest becomes a part of the heavenly blessing as you walk your path.

 The signs begin slowly.
 First, the blade, or the indication that growth begins; next, the early sign that a mature crop is in the process of growth, the formation of the ear; finally, the fruit begins to show, and once mature the harvest is taken in.
 A further awakening occurs as the harvest is accepted or received.
 Thus, learning to receive is of great importance in the teaching of the Way.
 Asking is not the same as receiving.
 The harvest may be before you, but many cannot see to harvest.
 Steady and consistent, the above method of working truly offers keys to the kingdom Jesus describes.

 Some think they are not worthy.
 When the scribes and Pharisees brought to Jesus the woman caught in adultery, he demonstrated mercy and saved the woman from being stoned (Jn.
 8.3).
 He pronounced her worthy in the eyes of God.
 Jesus held her up to God, showing mercy, protecting her, and naming good seed into her.
 What seed did Jesus leave her with?
 “Go,” he said, “and sin no more.”
-Likewise, do not diminish yourself, even amid sin or great difficulties but follow the instructions to plant good seeds, seek God through prayer, and at times, when necessary, be willing to speak the spirit into the circumstance, known as speaking the Word.
+Likewise, do not diminish yourself, even amid sin or great difficulties, but follow the instructions to plant good seeds, seek God through prayer, and at times, when necessary, be willing to speak the spirit into the circumstance, known as speaking the Word.

 *

+Jesus clarifies that the spirit of God should become more pronounced within daily life.
+Negative thinking, doubt, and despair will show themselves due to what you have previously sown, which is the growth of weeds.
 As Jesus teaches, stick with the vision of the field ripening toward harvest, and stay on a positive course.
 The spirit nourishes your planted seed, just as it does the planted seed of the farmer, and allows the crop to grow within you.
 In both cases, the growth is spontaneous, both in the physical and the spiritual world, even though we may not be completely aware of how the spirit accomplishes this growth.
-Thought building upon itself might be one way to explain this growth.
+Thought building upon itself might be one way to explain this phenomenon.
 The Parable of Unconscious Growth in Mark 4:26 illustrates this mystery very well.

 God Bless!

-2 comments on “The Law of Unconscious Growth
+3 comments on “The Law of Unconscious Growth

 1. Hello!
 I could have sworn I’ve been to this blog before but after browsing through some of the post I realized it’s new to me.
 Anyways, I’m definitely happy I found it and I’ll be book-marking and checking back frequently!